MCP Server

 • list_accounts — connected accounts for a specific integration (requires channel_id)

-• list_available_sources — available sources for an account (requires account_id)
+• list_available_sources — available sources for an account (requires account_id).
+For sub-source integrations (Google Sheets, BigQuery, Snowflake), returns parent sources with has_sub_sources=true

 list-themes